shafu0x/halstead-bytecode-complexity/README.md

-## bytecode-disassembler
+## halstead-bytecode-complexity

-Very simple EVM bytecode disassembler in Rust.
-Educational project to learn Rust.
+Calculate the halstead metrics for EVM bytecode

 #### how to run